 Prof. Galit Nahari

-Prof. Galit Nahari is the head of the Department of Criminology at Bar-Ilan University, Israel, and the editor of Legal and Criminological Psychology.
-Her main research interests are legal and investigative decision-making, applied memory, detection of deception and witnesses credibility assessments.
+Prof. Galit Nahari is the dean of the Social Sciences Faculty at Bar-Ilan University, Israel, and the editor of Legal and Criminological Psychology.
+Her main research interests are legal and investigative decision-making, applied memory, detection of deception and investigative interviewing.
 As part of it, she develops interrogation and lie-detection methods (prime example is the Verifiability Approach), examines their validity and suitability in different contexts, and their vulnerability to judgmental biases.
 A major part of her research further focuses on the cognitive processes underlies credibility and veracity assessments, as well as on individual differences which impact these assessments.

 Publications